Bundaberg West

 Educational outcomes in Bundaberg West fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Bundaberg West trail regional benchmarks, with 21.6% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-Bachelor degrees are the most common at 16.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.5%).
+Bundaberg West's educational qualifications trail regional benchmarks; 21.6% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are most common at 16.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.5%).
 Trade and technical skills are prominent, with 35.2% of residents aged 15+ holding vocational credentials – advanced diplomas (7.1%) and certificates (28.1%).
-Educational participation is high, with 27.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education